 3. In the master document options, select “Show document”

-6. Hit “Expand Subdocuments” to get a look at the content of the chapters rather than just the file paths.
-This gives you a look at the thesis as a whole and a chance to update your table of contents, list of figures etc.
+5. Hit “Expand Subdocuments” to get a look at the content of the chapters rather than just the file paths.
+This gives you a look at the thesis as a whole and a chance to update your table of contents, list of figures, etc.

-Once you have your final thesis ready to go, you can expand your subdocuments, save the entire file as a PDF (to stop things moving about) and print!
+Once you have your final thesis ready to go, you can add the cover page and page numbering, then expand your subdocuments, save the entire file as a PDF (to stop things moving about) and print!

-Come back for the last article in this series in which I give hints and tricks to using Word for writing.
+Come back for the final article in this series in which I discuss cover pages, page numbering, and some time-saving tips for using Word for thesis writing.